prom-io/ignite-back-end/README.md

 2. Ignite is Immutable: data is stored forever on a distributed data storage BTFS/SOTER;
 3. Community driven: no centralized administration or governance.

 All the posts texts and media attached to them are stored in the Distributed Data Storage (DDS).
 DDS is secure file storage for able to store necessary data and media for a period of 10-100 years.
 This ensures information immutability and censorship resistance.
-Our current version of DDS uses [Soter] (https://gitlab.com/btfs_ignite).
+Our current version of DDS uses [Soter](https://gitlab.com/btfs_ignite).
 It stores all data we need to exchange between nodes.

 ```
 Note: speed of DDS files retrieval is far lower than what is needed to implement smooth UX.